Try conservative measures first to control pain, and know the limits and risks of this therapy if you choose to try it.

 Most men who suffer from back pain already know the drill: time heals this wound.
 Over weeks to months, the pain will calm down, and you will slowly return to your normal life.
 In the meantime, try to stay as active as possible and rely as much as possible on over-the-counter pain relievers.

 But for some men, these conservative measures may not relieve the agony soon enough—especially if the problem is back pain caused by irritated spinal nerves.
-After a few weeks, just getting to the bathroom may start to feel like Napoleon's winter march to Moscow.
+After a few weeks, just getting to the bathroom may start to feel like Napoleon's winter march in Russia.
 At that point, you may be offered an injection of a steroid medication to calm the war zone in your lower back.

 Even for nerve-related back pain, guidelines discourage hasty intervention with steroids.
 "You would do less invasive, less aggressive things first," says Dr. Robert Shmerling, an associate professor of medicine at Harvard-affiliated Beth Israel Deaconess Medical Center.